kwonus/Quelle/AV-Bible-ICL.md

    The Dual/Both setting for [search:] indicates that searching should consider both lexicons.
 The The Dual/Both setting for [render:] indicates that results should be displayed for both renderings [whether this is side-by-side or in-parallel depends on the format and the application where the display-rendering occurs].
 Left unspecified, the lexicon setting applies to[search:] and [render:] components.

-2. AVX-Quelle provides support for fuzzy-match-logic.
+2. ICL provides support for fuzzy-match-logic.
 The similarity setting can be specified by the user to control the similarity threshold for approximate matching.
 An exact lexical match is expected when similarity is set to *exact* or 0.
 Zero is not really a similarity threshold, but rather 0 is a synonym for *exact*.

    Approximate matches are considered when similarity is set between 33% and 99%.
 Similarity is calculated based upon the phonetic representation for the word.